- Ambrose, Stephen E., The Wild Blue, The Men and Boys Who Flew the B-24s Over Germany, New York: Simon & Schuster, 2001.

 - Aerial Reconnaissance

-- Allied Aircraft Crashes in The Netherlands, Belgium, France, Portugal, United Kingdom, and Ireland
+- Allied Aircraft Crashes in The Netherlands, Belgium, Denmark, France, Portugal, United Kingdom, Ireland, Sweden, and Germany

 - B-17, B-24, B-25, and P-51 Tours